All children should have an orthodontic screening by the age of 7

-Dr Milind Darda emphasizes on early orthodontic screening and treatment as Children can benefit enormously from an early phase of treatment, while they are growing actively during early growth spurts.
-During this period the children have mixed dentition (few milk teeth as well as some permanent teeth present in the mouth).
+Dr. Milind Darda emphasizes early orthodontic screening and treatment as Children can benefit enormously from an early phase of treatment, while they are growing actively during early growth spurts.

 Special appliances can be used at this stage to influence the growth relationship of the jaws themselves.
 (This is not possible when all the permanent teeth have already erupted into the mouth).